VirtoCommerce/vc-frontend/shared-types/README.md

 1. `shared-types/index.ts` is changed
 2. The commit message contains `publish-shared-types`

 The types declaration file will be built and published automatically.
+The patch version of the package will be increased automatically - ensure that you pull changes (`shared-types/package.json`) after CI jobs are done.

 ## Example of Using in Other Modules